RayKitajima/SwiftApiAdapter/README.md

 2. **Load web page content using ApiContentLoader**:

    Use the `ApiContentLoader.load` method to make the request and process the web page content.
-The `content`, `url`, and `ogimage` fields are automatically extracted and set for the `ApiContentRack`.
+The `content`, `url`, `ogimage` and `finalUrl` fields are automatically extracted and set for the `ApiContentRack`.

 ```swift
 do {